Goodbye 2016, Year’s End.

-To escape the water crisis that had me puzzled, I decided to take the Landie on a really worn and eroded little track I call Nyala road, through the lowest point and the deepest drainage line on Mansimvula, where a little water collects after good rains, a tranquil place I call Nyala pond.
+To escape the water crisis that had me puzzled, I decided to take the Landie on a really worn and eroded little track I call Nyala road, which goes through the lowest point and the deepest drainage line on Mansimvula, where a little water collects after good rains, a tranquil place I call Nyala pond.

 As small as it is, there have been times that I have been able to immerse myself in it and it can be quite refreshing on a hot and humid summers day.

-And there was, though not the muddy flowing torrent that is often a result of flash floods.
+And there was water, though not the muddy flowing torrent that is often a result of flash floods.
 I didn’t really expect that.
 Instead, a continuous stretch of slow-moving surface water reflected the sky in a mirrored streak from as far upriver as I could see.
 It reminded me of the trickle that sustained so much life, so far up the Mwagusi River, in Ruaha.

 I was just filming the green paradise that has emerged after so long a drought and was in such awe at the sight and pervasive tranquillity.
 The sun was blocked by banks of cloud and it was near sunset with the light fading fast.
-Suddenly, and quite unexpectedly, an ele bull stood next to the big Leadwood on the opposite bank and a herd of buffalo munched noisily not far upstream.
+Suddenly, and quite unexpectedly, an

 Nature gives us these perfect moments where so many factors come together to please and calm the soul and, invariably, it is impossible to photograph, film or capture but in the heart and memory.